-Timed Writing: 1 contestant per level, per school (Levels 1 and 2 only) (NEW EVENT 2021!!!)
+Timed Writing: Two contestants per level, per school (Levels 1 & 2 only)

 The contestants will have 25 minutes to write a response to a prompt that is appropriate for their level of German.
 All contestants in each level will have the same prompt, but the prompts will change from year to year.
 The contestants may not use any print or electronic aids (phones, dictionaries, etc.).
 Either one or two writing sessions will be offered early in the day to allow sufficient time for judging.